 In Philadelphia, PA an ejectment is a legal process to remove a squatter from property.
-The time frame is four months to one year depending on resistance.
+The time frame is four months to a year depending on whether the defendant takes action.
 For example, if the squatter is well represented or has a legal defense the ejectment may take longer.
 If the squatter is not actively contesting the ejectment the process may be more expeditiously resolved.

 Following the default judgment, the owner may wait for trial or file a motion for writ of possession.
 The court will schedule a hearing date for the motion.
 At the motion hearing the owner or his counsel must lay out the basis for taking possession of the property.
 The court will ask to review the certified and recorded deed establishing ownership rights.
+The burden is on the plaintiff to prove a right to possession by the preponderance of the evidence.
+The motion must be served on the defendant via USPS first class mail, proof of mailing.
+An affidavit of service proving the defendant is served must be provided to the court before the motion hearing.

-Once the court grants the motion for writ of possession the owner must file for writ of possession.
-The writ of possession must be filed with the clerk of courts.
-After the writ is filed with the clerk it is delivered to the Office of the Sheriff of Philadelphia to schedule a lockout.
+If you win the case the judge will grant you possession.
+In order to finalize the lockout you must file a writ of possession.
+The writ of possession is filed with the clerk of courts.
+After the writ is filed with the clerk it is delivered to the Office of the sheriff of Philadelphia to schedule a lockout.
 The sheriff will call the owner or his attorney to finalize lockout particulars.
-In Philadelphia, the sheriff often requires the owner to provide four movers, a twenty-four foot moving truck, and storage for the squatter!
+In Philadelphia, the sheriff often requires the owner to provide four movers, a twenty-four foot moving truck, and storage for the squatter.